siddu1998/Submission2.0/README.md

 [![IMAGE ALT TEXT](https://github.com/siddu1998/Submission2.0/blob/master/Submission%202.0/Core%20Applications%20and%20Algorithms/Screenshot%20from%202019-03-25%2003-24-52.png)](http://www.youtube.com/watch?v=JL9k1E3dxbc&t=14s "A Dive into the submission")

-Note: All applications work on python3
-To run the application whose task is as follows :<b> "Develop a GUI where the user can select two images, which are at a specific distance and calculate the location of the sign, provided we know the image cordinates of it stored in the sign annotations file"</b>
+Note: All applications work on python3 and are placed inside the Core Applications and Algorithms folder To run the application whose task is as follows :<b> "Develop a GUI where the user can select two images, which are at a specific distance and calculate the location of the sign, provided we know the image cordinates of it stored in the sign annotations file"</b>

 ```